Bhalalaronak/15_days_internship_at_Akash_Technolab/README.md

 Day - 12
 1. Installation of plugins and use of it
+2. menus creation in theme
-2. Theme customization and development in wordpress
+3. Theme customization and development in wordpress
-3. Started report creation
+4. Started report creation

 Day - 13